ubinux/dnf/README.md

 #### 3.1.4.1 manage srpm packages & spdx files

-manage srpm or spdx when you run "dnf-host install" by add the following option:
+If you want to manage srpm or spdx you can run "dnf-host install" by adding the following options:

    (1) --with-srpm
 ```